matestack/matestack-ui-core/docs/guides/100-tutorial/11_authentication_devise.md

 By adding a working authentication functionality and an admin app protected via a login, our project now much better resembles a real-world software application!
 On the way, we covered some advanced topics like authentication via the `Devise` gem, serving different JavaScript packs using `Webpacker` and Rails `layouts`.
 We leared how to structure components and pages with different namespaces and how to use different registries.

-While the application is good as it is right now, go ahead and check out the [next part of this guide](/docs/guides/100-tutorial/12_wrap_up.md).
+While the application is good as it is right now, go ahead and check out the [next part of this guide](/docs/guides/100-tutorial/12_heroku_deployment.md) where we will deploy our application to heroku.